Can I Get Charity Care Benefits To Pay For My Hospital Bill?

 Apply for Charity Care immediately.

-Send a letter to the plaintiff's attorney telling him/her to put the lawsuit on hold while your Charity Care application is being considered.
+Send the plaintiff's attorney a letter telling him/her to put the lawsuit on hold while your Charity Care application is being considered.
 (See SAMPLE LETTER #2 at the end of this publication.)

-The hospital first makes an initial determination of eligibility based on the information you verbally give it.
+The hospital first makes an initial determination of eligibility based on the info you verbally give it.

 W-2 statements from your employer;

-DSHS documents, including medical coupons, approval for cash benefits
+DSHS documents, including medical coupons and/or approval for cash benefits

-It is very important to provide these documents in the time period stated in the hospital's letter.
-If you need more time or help with the application because of a language barrier or disability, or any other hardship, call the hospital and ask for more time or help.
-If you provide all the information requested and the hospital needs more, they must request further documentation from you in writing.
+You must provide these documents in the time period stated in the hospital's letter.
+If you need help or more time with the application because of a language barrier or disability, or any other hardship, call the hospital and ask for more time or help.
+If you provide all the info requested and the hospital needs more, they must ask you in writing for more documentation.
 If you do not provide all documentation by the deadline, the hospital may deny your application.

-Once the hospital has received from you the documentation it asked for, it must make a final determination of your eligibility within 14 days.
+Once the hospital has gotten from you the documentation it asked for, it must make a final determination of your eligibility within 14 days.

 If the hospital approves your Charity Care application, it must send you a letter explaining how much of the bill has been covered and how much, if any, you still owe.

 If the hospital denies your Charity Care application, it must send you a letter of denial, and tell you how you can file an appeal.
 The letter must state the reason you were denied Charity Care.
-The letter must state that you only have 30 days to appeal the denial.
+It also must state that you only have 30 days to appeal the denial.

 What if the hospital has gotten a judgment against me for hospital services that Charity Care should have covered?

-In a few circumstances, you may be able to get the judgment vacated.
+In a few cases, you may be able to get the judgment vacated (canceled).
 If neither you nor any member of your household was handed the court papers (the Summons and Complaint), talk with a lawyer as soon as possible.